Ayn-AI/Android-SDK-Docs/source/includes/_verify.md

 }
 ```

-The Verify uses are entire UI flow to complete a verification of a user.
+You can use Verify to handle the entire Ui flow, in order to complete a verification of the user.

 In order to start the flow an email address will need to set into the SDK, this is so that a report can be sent to the user(or yourselves) depending on the Use Case